Lipsko County

 Lipsko County (powiat lipski) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat is Lipsko, which lies 127 km south of Warsaw.
 The only other town in this county is Solec nad Wisłą.

 The county covers an area of 747.58 km2.
 As of 2019 its total population is 34,028, out of which the population of Lipsko is 5,501 and the rural population is 28,527.

 Neighbouring provinces

-Lipsko County is bordered by Zwoleń County to the north, Opole Lubelskie County to the east, Opatów County to the south, Ostrowiec County to the south-west, Starachowice County to the west and Radom County to the north-west.
+Lipsko County is bordered by Zwoleń County to the north, Opole County to the east, Opatów County to the south, Ostrowiec County to the south-west, Starachowice County to the west and Radom County to the north-west.

 Administrative division

 The county is subdivided into six gminas (one urban-rural and five rural).
 These are listed in the following table, in descending order of population.